pleiszenburg/bewegung/README.md

 ## INSTALLATION

 The prerequisites of [PyQObject](https://pygobject.readthedocs.io/en/latest/getting_started.html) have to be fulfilled.
-In addition, [Pango](https://pango.gnome.org/) must be installed.
+In addition, [Pango](https://pango.gnome.org/) and [ffmpeg](https://ffmpeg.org/download.html) must be installed.